joewiz/xqjson/README.md

 ### json:serialize-json($json-xml as element()?) as xs:string?

-This function performs the inverse of the above json:parse-json().
+This function reverses the above process.